 Czech power prices are closely linked to those in Germany, given the interconnections between the two countries.
 Current power prices in the Czech Republic are almost at the same level as those in Germany; this differential had been narrowing for a few years, and we expect this trajectory to continue over the next few years, as also suggested by the current forward curve (see Exhibit 7).
-However, the markets will remain volatile as the output of renewables grows and nuclear plants have been shut down in Germany.
+However, the markets will remain volatile as the output of renewables increases and nuclear plants have been shut down in Germany.
 In this regard, the difference in the evolution of wholesale power prices in the Czech Republic and Germany will be driven by the implementation of the countries' plan to phase out coal.
-The Czech government appointed in December 2021 accelerated the target for shifting away from coal to 2033, from the previous 2038 recommendation by the coal commission.
+The Czech government, appointed in December 2021, accelerated the target for phasing out coal to 2033, from the previous 2038 recommendation of the coal commission.
 It remains uncertain whether Germany will be able to shut down its coal plants by 2030.

 During 2023 and the first quarter of 2024, power prices decreased significantly before rebounding later in the year.
-This, in conjunction with already hedged prices, resulted in slightly higher EBITDA from the Generation segment than the company expected.
+This, in conjunction with the already hedged prices, resulted in slightly higher EBITDA from the Generation segment than the company expected.
 CEZ will continue to benefit from hedges put in place at higher price levels.
-As of year-end 2024, CEZ had hedged 90% of its output at €117/ MWh for 2025, 60% of its output at €94/MWh for 2026 and 28% of its output at €80/MWh for 2027.
+As of year-end 2024, CEZ had hedged 90% of its output at €117/ MWh for 2025.
+As at the end of the first quarter of 2025, 67% of its output for 2026 was hedged at €94/MWh and 35% of its output at €80/MWh for 2027.
 In addition to power prices, the company hedges its exposure to carbon prices.
-The company has hedged a majority share of its emissions allowances needs for 2025 and 2026 at €85/tonne and €80/tonne, respectively.
-Therefore, the hedges are currently out of the money because the carbon price is currently trading at around €70/tonne as of March 2025.
+The company has hedged a share of its emissions allowances needs for 2025 and 2026 at €79/tonne and €75/tonne, respectively.

 In November 2022, the Czech government introduced a cap on electricity tariffs to protect households from high power prices, similar to measures taken by many other governments across Europe.
-This measure was funded by higher dividends paid by state-owned companies to support the government's budget; and by a revenue cap on inframarginal rents on nuclear and lignite plants, which returned 90% of revenue exceeding €70/MWh and €180/MWh, respectively, from December 2022 to year-end 2023.
-Although these inframarginal rents fell away at the end of 2024, a 60% windfall tax remains in place since 2023 and will continue till year-end 2025.
-The windfall tax is applied to the income exceeding the 2018-21 historical average by 20%.
+This initiative was funded by the increased dividends from state-owned companies to support the government's budget; and a revenue cap on inframarginal rents from nuclear and lignite plants, which returned 90% of revenue exceeding €70/MWh and €180/MWh, respectively, over the period covering December 2022 to year-end 2023.
+Although these inframarginal rents were phased out as of year-end 2024, a 60% windfall tax, implemented in 2023, will remain in effect till year-end 2025.
+The windfall tax is applied to income exceeding the 2018-21 historical average by 20%.
 We expect the windfall tax to be abolished after 2025.
 The company has so far paid CZK30 billion and CZK32 billion in 2023 and 2024, respectively.
 For 2025, it expects the amount of windfall tax to reach CZK26 billion-CZK30 billion.